philgentric/klik/README.md

 You can easily rename things (folders and files).
 In Image mode type "r".

-Klik remembers all settings (in a human-readable file called klik_properties.txt).
+Klik remembers all settings (in a human-readable file called klik.properties).

 Klik tells you how many files, folders and pictures a folder contains, as well as the size on disk.